 Either problem can greatly interfere with the heart's ability to pump blood.
 Sometimes a valve has both problems.
 Faulty valves generally create murmurs and other abnormal heart sounds that a doctor can hear with a stethoscope.
 Faulty valves can be identified by using echocardiography.
 Often, minor degrees of regurgitation are not detected with a stethoscope but are detected during echocardiography.
 Doctors often regard this as a normal finding.

 Most faulty valves are not severely abnormal, and they do not affect the person in any way.
-However, doctors often do periodic check-ups because a few faulty valves worsen over time to the point where intervention (repair or replacement) is required to decrease symptoms or prolong survival.
-Symptoms are not a reliable guide to the existence and severity of valve problems, so echocardiography (ultrasound of the heart) is used to detect problems early.
-In general, neither lifestyle measures or medication can slow the deterioration of an abnormal valve.
+Symptoms may include leg swelling, shortness of breath, palpitations, fatigue, chest pain, and fainting.
+Doctors often do periodic check-ups because a few faulty valves worsen over time to the point where intervention (repair or replacement) is required to decrease symptoms or prolong survival.
+Symptoms are not a reliable guide to the existence and severity of valve problems, so echocardiography (ultrasonography of the heart) is used to detect problems early.
+Sometimes doctors use exercise testing to help monitor people with certain heart valve disorders.
+In general, neither lifestyle measures nor drug treatment can slow the deterioration of an abnormal valve.

 A faulty valve may be repaired or replaced.
 Repair may require surgery but now may sometimes be accomplished during heart catheterization, particularly when the problem is a valve with stenosis.
 A stenotic valve can sometimes be stretched open using a procedure called balloon valvuloplasty.
 In this procedure, a catheter with a balloon at the tip is threaded through a vein or artery into the heart.
 Once across the faulty valve, the balloon is inflated, separating the valve cusps.
 This procedure does not require a general anesthetic and allows a quick recovery.